LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaAsync.md

 # Handling asynchronous results

-## Why asynchonous results?
+## Why asynchronous results?

-Until now we were able to compute the result to send to the Web client directly.
-But it is not always the case: the result can depend of an expensive computation or of a long Web service call.
+Until now, we were able to generate the result to send to the web client directly.
+However, this is not always the case: the result might depend on an expensive computation or of a long web service call.

 Because of the way Play 2.0 works, the action code must be as fast as possible (ie. non blocking).
-So what should we return as result if we are not yet able to compute it?
+So what should we return as result if we are not yet able to generate it?
 The response is a promise of result!

 A `Promise[Result]` will eventually be redeemed with a value of type `Result`.
-By giving a `Promise[Result]` instead if a classical `Result`, we are able to compute the result quickly without blocking anything.
-And Play will serve this result as soon as the promise is redeemed.
+By giving a `Promise[Result]` instead if a normal `Result`, we are able to quickly generate the result without blocking.
+Then, Play will serve this result as soon as the promise is redeemed.

-The Web client will be blocked while waiting for the response but nothing will be blocked on the server, and the resources can be used to serve other clients.
+The web client will be blocked while waiting for the response, but nothing will be blocked on the server, and server resources can be used to serve other clients.

 ## How to create a `Promise[Result]`